Gillardo/ngx-bootstrap-datetime-popup/README.md

 Simple example in demo folder, which can also be found on plunkr https://plnkr.co/edit/nYNzcgXd9Wz8pxMsPY29

-To use the component, import the `DatetimePopupModule` via your .ts code, and add it to your modules, using `.forRoot` method, similar to `ngx-bootstrap`
+To use the component, import the `DatetimePopupModule` via your .ts code, and add it to your modules
+NOTE: The forRoot method has been removed as this for creating a larger bundle size!

 ```
 import { DatetimePopupModule } from 'ngx-bootstrap-datetime-popup';